igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 The `-rules` variable is processed once so there is no need to parse JSON for every call.
 Also, it is only visible to the `get-rule` function so no one can interfere.

-When introducing a dynamic variable, don't anticipate the users of your code typing something like this every time:
+When introducing a dynamic variable, don't anticipate the users typing something like this every time:

 ~~~clojure
 (binding [*locale* :ru]